codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

   - **Points** - The score given to the student if the code test passes.
 You can enter any positive numeric value.
 If this assessment should not be graded, enter 0 points.
   - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage correctly answered.
 See :ref:`Allow Partial Points <partial-points>` for more information.
-  - **One Attempt Only** - Toggle to enable the assessment to run only once.
-The student will be warned that they cannot resubmit the assessment.
-It's recommended that you provide a :ref:`Run Button <customizable-run-menu>` for the student to test the code before running the actual assessment.
+  - **Define Number of Attempts** - enable to allow and set the number of attempts students can make for this assessment.
+If disabled, the student can make unlimited attempts.
   - **Show Answer and Rationale to Students** - Toggle to display the answer, and the rationale for the answer, to the student.
 This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
 You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**
   - **Answer and Rationale** - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student's project.